English Ivy Symbolism, Traditions, and Mythology

 In the Middle Ages, ivy was still associated with wine.
 A branch or bunch of ivy was often hung on a pole outside a tavern to indicate that the building sold wine or ale.
 The pole was known as an alepole or an alestake.
 The bunch of ivy was sometimes known as a bush.
 From this came the saying.
 "Good wine needs no bush", meaning that something of merit doesn't need to be advertised because the good news will travel by word of mouth.

 Despite the plant's association with wine and the fact that its fruits are the same color as some grapes, English ivy berries are poisonous and mustn't be eaten.

 The Binding Ability of Ivy and Its Symbolism

 English ivy travels along the ground and also climbs up vertical supports such as tree trunks, fence posts, and walls.
-If its growth is unchecked it can travel from one plant to another, binding the plants together.
+If its growth is unchecked, it can travel from one plant to another and bind the plants together.
 This ability sometimes has a symbolic meaning.

 Some versions of the medieval legend of Tristan and Isolde, or Iseult, refer to ivy's ability to bind.
 Tristan was a Cornish knight and Isolde was an Irish princess.
 Tristan went to Ireland to claim Isolde as a bride for King Mark.
 During the journey back to Cornwall, Tristan and Isolde fell in love after drinking a love potion.